CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 The [EIP-1559 proposal](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md) defines a variable `max_fee_per_gas` to set a fee cap per transaction.
 This fee cap is the maximum fee in Gwei per gas a user will pay per transaction.
 This fee is made up of the base fee and a priority fee, where the base fee is burned and the priority fee is paid to miners/validators.

 Pre EIP-1559 the fee cap is equivalent to the gas price in Gwei per gas.
-We use the historical mean gas price over the past 12 months to set the average fee cap, which in this model is equivalent to the sum of the values from the `base_fee_process` and `priority_fee_process`.

-We use a static value of 100 Gwei per gas (historical mean gas price) to set the default values for the `base_fee_process` and `priority_fee_process`.
+Prior to the adoption of the Flashbots MEV-geth client, gas prices were artificially high due to MEV bots spamming blocks with higher gas bids to ensure their transaction would occur before the transaction that they were attacking.
+Since then, the majority of MEV bots have moved to the Flashbots network, relieving the network of this spam that drove gas prices up.
+Now that MEV is extracted on an independent channel (Flashbots) and from a different mechanism (shared profit vs. high gas fees), gas prices have decreased - for this reason, we use the median gas price value over a recent 3-month period of 65 Gwei per gas to set the default values for the `base_fee_process` and `priority_fee_process`.
 See [Miner Extractable Value as Percentage of Average Fee Cap](#miner-extractable-value-as-percentage-of-average-fee-cap) for further related assumptions.

 ### Miner Extractable Value as Percentage of Average Fee Cap